haskell-works/blog/drafts/2018-07-26-draft-post.markdown

 and much of it is hidden from us, the developer, by language and hardware abstractions, so the overhead is easy to miss.

-We have seen how the over-reliance on objects, and whilst they do the job, are severely expensive, especially when allocated en-mass.
+We have seen how objects are severely expensive, especially when allocated en-mass.
 For our use-case their cost disproportionately exceeds their utility.

 # If not objects then what

 If you want to minimise memory usage, the first thing you should do is avoid duplicating data.

 All the data we want to access is already in the document.
 Copying that data into intermediate objects so that we can work with them is wasteful.

 <img style="float: right; height: 300px; width: 300px;" src="/images/bits-in-perspective.jpg">
 Instead we want to reuse the data in its original form as much as possible